leonardo-ra/PI/Setup/README.md

 2:
 > model = torch.hub.load(r'C:\Users\Leo\Desktop\Eu\Trabalhoua\Matricula6Ano\1Sem\PI\Final(2)\yolov5', 'custom', path=r'C:\Users\Leo\Desktop\Eu\Trabalhoua\Matricula6Ano\1Sem\PI\Final(2)\yolov5\models\best (1).pt', source='local')

 This bit of code is inside the *load_model* function.
 The path to the project's files/cloned repo should be edited to their location in your computer.
-If you donwloaded them to your Desktop, it should read somethine like this for example:
+If you downloaded them to your Desktop, it should read something like this for example:

     model = torch.hub.load(r'C:\Users\Your_User\Desktop\NOMEDOFILE_FINALDOGIT\yolov5', 'custom', path=r'C:\Users\Your_User\Desktop\NOMEDOFILE_FINALDOGIT\yolov5\yolov5\models\best (1).pt', source='local')`

 Save the edited **NOME DO PROGRAMA FINAL.py EDITAR AS LINHA DE CIMA TAMBÉM!**.

 **Step 15:** Verifying the TestBox.
-The system assumes its using 'TestBox A' by default, however, before you can turn on the TestBox, make sure you check which one it is.
+The system assumes it's using 'TestBox A' by default, however, before you can turn on the TestBox, make sure you check which one it is.

 **POR AS COISAS QUE TÊM DE MUDAR NO PROGRAMA (SE É A CAIXA 'A', 'B', 'C'...)
 CASO SEJA PRECISO MUDAR**